 Success in the NHS

-A UK NHS trust recently made facility management news as it implemented a comprehensive upgrade to its lighting systems.
-Undertaking a site-wide LED installation means that the trust will now enjoy savings in excess of £180,000 annually.
-Provided these savings remain consistent, the project will have paid for itself within six years.
+A UK NHS trust made facility management news back in 2020, as it implemented a comprehensive upgrade to its lighting systems.
+Undertaking a site-wide LED installation meant that the trust enjoyed savings in excess of £180,000 annually.

 The gains of the forward-thinking trust are not only measured in pounds and pence; the switch to highly efficient LED lighting, whose lifespan is more than quadruple that of its fluorescent counterparts, also means reduced maintenance as well as a significantly diminished carbon footprint.